4 Thriving Retailers & What They Have In Common

 Sephora have used technology to execute experiences against an understanding of their customer’s specific behaviour and desires.

-Yet another make up retailer making up the 100 Most Customer- Centric Companies, Glossier wisely wedged themselves in the gap between drug store brands and high end luxury.
 Because of this, they aimed their business practices at fitting in with people in their every day lives-something perfectly matched with their online presence.

 Native to online, they initially aimed to empower customers and communities with fun and educational content and have grown to now extending their community into brick and mortar stores.

-What is most notable is that they’ve created interesting structures within their organisation.
 What we love most is that customer service agents are integrated into the marketing team, and are encouraged to listen to customers, sharing their unique experiences and recommendations.

-Because some of the best marketing is actually just caring for the customer- something that they took to another level when a Glossier Employee Helped a Fire Evacuee.
+It proves some of the best marketing is actually just caring for the customer- something that they took to another level when a Glossier Employee Helped a Fire Evacuee.

 While the Thomas Fire burned through California, a Glossier employee spent days conversing with a customer who had to evacuate.
 The employee followed up to make sure the customer and her family were safe.
 After the customer returned home, Glossier sent a package with the customer’s favorite makeup products.